HSB-611

 Plain Language

-Chatbots must satisfy two related professional-services obligations.
-First, they must clearly and conspicuously disclose at the beginning of each conversation and at regular intervals that they do not provide medical, legal, financial, or psychological services and that users should consult a licensed professional for such services.
-Second, chatbots must be programmed to prevent the system from representing itself as a licensed professional — including therapists, physicians, lawyers, financial advisors, and other professionals.
-Unlike the thirty-minute interval specified for AI identity disclosure, the interval for the professional-services disclaimer is left to 'regular intervals' without a specific time floor, leaving the precise cadence to implementing rules or reasonable judgment.
+Chatbots must (1) clearly and conspicuously disclose at the beginning of each conversation and at regular intervals that they do not provide medical, legal, financial, or psychological services and that users should consult a licensed professional for such services, and (2) be programmed to prevent the chatbot from representing itself as a licensed professional of any type — including therapists, physicians, lawyers, and financial advisors.
+The first obligation is a recurring disclosure requirement; the second is a design-level prohibition.
+Both target the same risk: users mistaking chatbot output for professional advice or service.

 Statutory Text